ABCD-ReproNim/exercises/week_9/week_9_quiz.md

 **Question 8**

-We are going to determine hippocampal volume from the Forrest dataset using [`FIRST`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIRST) (FMRIB’s Integrated Registration and Segmentation Tool).
+Next, we are going to determine hippocampal volume from the Study Forrest dataset using [`FIRST`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIRST) (FMRIB’s Integrated Registration and Segmentation Tool).
 Additionally, we want to measure the robustness of our analysis by changing a parameter in our call to `FIRST`.
 Specifically, we will be using the command `run_first_all` and we